jeff-bruemmer/clerk/docs/checks.md

 ## Editors

-Clerk has different editors, each for a different type of check.
+Proserunner has different editors, each for a different type of check.
 You can disable any check, and can extend Existence, Case, and Recommender checks.

 | **Editor**       | **Description**                          | **Customizable?** |
 | :--------------- | :--------------------------------------- | :---------------- |